Tower Gaps in Multicolour Ramsey Numbers: Stepping Up with Many Colours

 We identify $V(\K{2^n}{k+1})$ and $V(\K{n}{k})$ with $\{0,1\}^n$ and $[n]$, respectively.
-Partition the set of patterns of $[k]$, excluding the two homogeneous permutations, into $p-2$ classes $\cC_1,\ldots, \cC_{p-2}$ such that each class contains at least one permutation with the left property and one permutation with the right property.
+Partition the set of patterns on $[k]$, excluding the two monotonic permutations, into $p-2$ classes $\cC_1,\ldots, \cC_{p-2}$ such that each class contains at least one 132-avoiding permutation pattern and one 231-avoiding permutation pattern.
 Let $\cC_{p-1}$ be the family of patterns containing only the strictly increasing permutation and $\cC_{p}$ the family containing the strictly decreasing permutation.
-Observe that such a partition is guaranteed to exist by Corollary \ref{cat} and the assumption that $C_{k}\geq p$ (note that a permutation may have both the left and right property).
+Observe that such a partition is guaranteed to exist by Corollary \ref{cat} and the assumption that $C_{k}\geq p$ (note that a permutation may be both 132-avoiding and 231-avoiding).
 For a sequence $S$, we say $S\in \cC_i$ if the pattern of $S$ is in $\cC_i$.
 Assign to each class $\cC_i$ a distinct colour $c_i$.
 Then, for an edge $e=\{v_1,\ldots, v_{k+1}\}$ of $K_{2^n}^{(k+1)}$, with corresponding $\gd$-sequence $(\gd_1,\ldots, \gd_k)$, let